Nice-PLQ/devtools-remote-debugger/README.md

 │   ├── index.css
 │   ├── index.html
 │   ├── index.js
-├── cdp.js  # The SDK code for debugging needs to be loaded on the page being debugged.
+├── cdp.js  # The CDP code for debugging needs to be loaded on the page being debugged.
 You can deploy it to a CDN.
 ```

 3. Start the backend